-The Center for Research and Reform in Education (CRRE) is a research center in the Johns Hopkins School of Education.
-Our mission is to improve the quality of education through rigorous, high-quality research and evaluation studies that reflect the current educational landscape.
+The Center for Research and Reform in Education is a research center within the Johns Hopkins School of Education.

 Established in 2004, our goal is to improve the quality of education for disadvantaged children in grades pre-K through 12 through dissemination of knowledge about effective approaches to school improvement — and high-quality research and program evaluation studies.